 We may use pixel tags as part of our online services.
 Pixel Tags (also called clear GIFs, web beacons, or pixels) are small blocks of code on a webpage that can collect information such as:

 When corresponding with you via HTML capable e-mail, we may use 'format sensing' technology, which allows pixel tags to let us know whether you received and opened our e-mail.

 We may use unique hyperlinks in e-mails we send to you; this is to see if e-mails have been opened and responded to.

 Our online services do not currently recognise 'do not track' signals.

 Updated April 12th 2018

 Team Roberts Limited is authorised and regulated by the Financial Conduct Authority (FRN: 659238).
 We act as a credit broker not a lender.
 We can introduce you to a limited number of lenders who may be able to offer you finance facilities for your purchase.
 We will only introduce you to these lenders.
 We may receive a commission payment from the finance provider if you decide to enter into an agreement with them.
+The nature of this commission is as follows: we receive either a fixed fee per finance agreement entered into, or we receive a commission based on a percentage of the total amount of finance taken by the customer; in addition for some providers we receive a volume bonus if the number of sales we achieve reaches a specific target.
+You can request for us to disclose the amount of any commission received.
+The commission received does not affect the amount you will pay under your finance agreement.
 You may be able to obtain finance for your purchase from other lenders and you are encouraged to seek alternative quotations.
 If you would like to know how we handle complaints, please ask for a copy of our complaints handling process.
 You can also find information about referring a complaint to the Financial Ombudsman Service (FOS) at financial-ombudsman.org.uk.